isomerpages/nea-wis/pages/faq.md

 <summary><strong>How to search the Global Discovery Catalogue to find datasets?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The first step is to determine which dataset or datasets contains the
-data that you need.</p>
+<p>To determine which dataset or datasets contains the data that you need.
-<p></p>
-<p>To do this, you may browse and search for discovery metadata, using keywords,
-geographic area of interest, temporal information, or free text, provided by the Global Discovery Catalogue.
+You may browse and search for discovery metadata, using keywords, geographic area of interest, temporal information, or free text, on the Global Discovery Catalogue.
 Discovery metadata follows a standard scheme (see Manual on WIS, Volume II – Appendix F: WMO Core Metadata Profile).</p>
 <p></p>
 <p>A key component of dataset records in the Global Discovery Catalogue is
 that of "actionable" links.
 A dataset record provides one to many links